babarrett/mitosis-docs/mitosis-devvm.md

           sudo cp mitosis/49-stlinkv2.rules /etc/udev/rules.d/
 ```
 For this to compile, the directory ~/nRF5\_SDK\_11 needs to contain
-the sub-directory "mitosis" (the clone of the githib mitosis project):
+the sub-directory "mitosis" (that we just cloned from the github mitosis project):
 ```
           .
           ..